WadeT2000/myDockerTemplate/README.md

 ui   |
 api exited with code 1

-If you have an error in your terminal see below for fixes.
+If you have an error in your terminal see Common Errors below for fixes.

-Else move onto (The application should be up and running) below

 # Common Errors